Linear Log-Normal Attention with Unbiased Concentration: Design of Linearized Attention

 \subsection{Linear Log-Normal Attention}

-\Cref{eq:linearized_attn} presents a general form of LA mechanism.
-The core element of this attention is a feature embedding function $\Phi$.
+Designing LA according to \Cref{eq:linearized_attn} requires selecting a feature embedding function $\Phi$, a core element of this attention.
 The choice of this function has a crucial effect on the LA performance.
-The SA model we defined in the previous section assists us in that decision.
-It is easy to start with the log-normality requirement as most functions do not satisfy it.
+According to our model, we start by satisfying the log-normality requirement, as most functions do not have this property.
 For example, the Rectified Linear Unit (ReLU) can not produce log-normal distribution as being almost linear.
 On the other hand, the exponential function induces log-normal distribution for Gaussian inputs, which justifies its selection as a feature embedding function $\Phi$.
 However, to match the concentration behavior of the SA, we must force the LA to produce similar entropy and spectral gap curves with respect to the temperature as in SA.
-To achieve this, we introduce additional parameters, which we tune to perform moment matching between the LA distribution and the SA.
+To achieve this goal, we introduce additional parameters, which we tune to perform moment matching between the LA distribution and that of the SA.

 Accordingly, let us denote by \(\Phi_\mathcal{Q}(\mb{q}) = e^{\alpha \mb{q}}\) and \(\Phi_\mathcal{K}(\mb{k}) = e^{\beta \mb{k}}\) the feature embedding functions, where $\alpha, \beta \in \mathbb{R}^+$ are hyper-parameters that must be carefully selected to ensure our LA closely approximates the SA.
 We define the Linear Log-Normal (LLN) Attention as: